 The imperfect cake, the soggy muffin, the dry biscuit……the difference?
 The students are eating this one!

-Alex MacCreadie is the Executive Director of iQualify for Schools.
-He is an ex-principal and teacher of all levels and most subjects, who has worked in a range of school settings from large urban schools to small rural settings.
+This article was written by Alex MacCreadie, Executive Director of iQualify for Schools.
+Alex is an ex-principal and teacher of all levels and most subjects.
+He has worked in a range of school settings from large urban schools to small rural settings.
 Alex is a past-president of the New Zealand Area Schools Association, and recipient of the Lifetime Award for Services to Area Schools.
 He has been a member of the Panel of Experts for the Prime Ministers Education Excellence awards and has sat on a number of advisory panels for the Ministry of Education.
 Read more about Alex MacCreadie on our About page.